CatherineSaiTUM/regulatory_relevance4process/README.md

 # regulatory_relevance4process

+The aim of this repository is to enable research for semi-automated relevance identification of regulatory requirements for a given business process and it's elements.

 This repository contains

-a) generative AI prompts and

-b) text passages from 8 regulatory documents, matched to 3 business process models and their textual descriptions
+a) DATA: text passages from 8 regulatory documents, matched to 3 business process models and their textual descriptions

-The aim of this repository is to enable research for semi-automated relevance identification of regulatory requirements for a given business process and it's elements.
+b) generative AI (LLM) prompts

+c) SOTA NLP LIR - relevance retrieval based on BM25 scores and semantic embeddings (Bi-Encoder), re-ranked with Cross-Encoder.

-We take responsibility for the correctness of the legal and/or process information contained here.
+We do not take legal responsibility for the correctness of the information contained here.